 There will also be impacts from extreme events.
 The extremely unusual heat wave in central Europe during the summer of 2003 led to the deaths of over 20,000 people.
+Careful analysis leads to the projection that such summers are likely to be average by the middle of the twenty-first century and thought of as cool by the year 2100.

 Water is becoming an increasingly important resource.
 A warmer world will lead to more evaporation of water from the surface, more water vapour in the atmosphere and more precipitation on average.
 Of greater importance is the fact that the increased condensation of water vapour in cloud formation leads to greater release of latent heat of condensation.
 Since this latent heat provides the largest source of energy driving the atmosphere's circulation, the hydrological cycle will become more intense.
 This means a tendency to more intense rainfall events and also less rainfall in some semi-arid areas.
+The most recent estimates indicate by 2050 a typical increase in many places of around a factor of five in the risk of the most extreme floods and droughts4.
 Since, on average, floods and droughts are the most damaging of the world's disasters, their greater frequency and intensity is bad news for most human communities and especially for those regions such as south-east Asia and sub-Saharan Africa where such events already occur only too frequently.
 It is these sorts of events that provide some credence to the comparison of climate with weapons of mass destruction.